Who We Are

 For Donors: Tax-deductible contributions help us expand our research, develop new open-source tools, and reach more community lenders.
 Visit our donations page to contribute online or contact us about major gifts and planned giving opportunities.

-For Partners: If you’re a foundation, financial institution, or technology company interested in advancing financial inclusion, we’d love to explore partnership opportunities.
-Contact partnerships@zult.org.
+For Funders and Sponsors: If you’re a foundation, financial institution, or technology company interested in advancing financial inclusion, we’d love to explore ways to support our work.
+Contact info@zult.org.

 We get this question a lot!
 Here’s our perspective: